LakshaySharma10/Logistics-cost-reconciliation/README.md

 ### My Approach:
 - Parsed Excel data is stored in a Django backend using models for trucks and transport companies (default sqlite is used).
-- A greedy algorithm is used to optimize load distribution, prioritizing trucks with higher capacity to ensure full fleet utilization.
+- A greedy+first fit solution is used to optimize load distribution, prioritizing trucks with higher capacity to ensure full fleet utilization.
 - Costs are calculated based on the load each company is responsible for.
 - DRF is being used to create the API endpoints which are used for making frontend integrations.